tonywzhang/Study-Guide-Notes/javascript.md

 But any handler may decide that the event has been fully processed and stop the bubbling.

 The method for it is event.stopPropagation().

+Capturing

+There’s another phase of event processing called “capturing”.
+It is rarely used in real code, but sometimes can be useful.

+The standard DOM Events describes 3 phases of event propagation:

+Capturing phase – the event goes down to the element.
+Target phase – the event reached the target element.
+Bubbling phase – the event bubbles up from the element.